CU-DBMI/set-website/_posts/2023-03-15-Automate-Software-Workflows-with-Github-Actions.md

 {% include figure.html image="images/github_actions_tab.png" caption="Image showing GitHub Actions tab on GitHub website." %}

-GitHub provides an ["Actions" tab](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run) for each repository which helps visualize and control GitHub Actions workflow runs.
-This tab helps with GitHub Actions observability by showing whether runs were successful or not, displaying logs for the run, and allowing the cancellation or retry of workflow runs.
+GitHub provides an ["Actions" tab](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run) for each repository which helps visualize and control Github Actions workflow runs.
+This tab shows a history of all workflow runs in the repository.
+For each run, it shows whether it was run successful or not, the associated logs, and controls to cancel or re-run it.

 > __GitHub Actions Examples__
 > GitHub Actions is sometimes better understood with examples.
 See the following references for a few basic examples of using GitHub Actions in a simulated project repository.